-Foreign exchange contract assets and liabilities amounted to less than \$0.1 million and \$0.3 million, respectively, at September 30, 2019.
-Foreign exchange contract assets and liabilities amounted to \$0.2 million each at September 30, 2018.
+Foreign exchange contract assets and liabilities amounted to \$0.4 million and \$0.2 million, respectively, at September 30, 2020.
+Foreign exchange contract assets and liabilities amounted less than \$0.1 million and \$0.3 million, respectively, at September 30, 2019.
 Foreign exchange contract assets and liabilities are measured and reported at fair value based on observable market inputs and classified within Level 2 of the fair value hierarchy due to a lack of an active market for these contracts.